 All BASEC teachers receive Red Cross approved training in First Aid and CPR.
+All BASEC programs utilize that periodic training to inform our responses to emergency situations.

 BASEC requires that parents or guardians provide telephone numbers where they can be reached in case of a medical emergency, as well as contact information for other people who can be called in the event that the parents/guardians cannot be reached.
 Family information fields in our enrollment form include an authorization for BASEC teachers to seek emergency medical treatment for an ill or injured student at an appropriate medical facility if his or her condition demands immediate treatment and if the parents/guardians or the designated alternative emergency contact(s) cannot be reached.